-14 products
+8 products

 Penfolds Koonunga Hill Shiraz Cabernet Sauvignon 2022 750ml

-Red Meats: Grilled steak, ribs, or lamb shanks.
+- Grilled steak, ribs, or lamb shanks

-Hearty Dishes: Beef stew or shepherd's pie.
+- Beef stew or shepherd’s pie

-Cheese: Aged cheddar or blue cheese.
+- Aged cheddar or blue cheese

 Mollydooker Shiraz The Boxer 2022 750ml

-The 2022 Boxer boasts a robust foundation of dark fruit, black cherries, moccha, and a hint of clove spice that comes alive in the glass.
-Its velvety texture delivers notes of fresh plum, balanced tannins, and a subtle touch of toasted oak, all of which enhance the richness of the fruit.
-This wine offers a complex experience with multiple layers that are sure to impress.
+‘Mollydooker’ is old Aussie slang for a left-handed boxer — and The Boxer always punches well above his Fruit Weight™.
+(Did you notice he has two left-handed gloves?)
+The 2022 Boxer boasts a robust foundation of dark fruit, black cherries, mocha, and a hint of clove spice that comes alive in the glass.
+Its velvety texture delivers notes of fresh plum, balanced tannins, and a subtle touch of toasted oak — all enhancing the richness of the fruit.
+A complex, layered wine with multiple dimensions that are sure to impress.

 Yalumba Eden Valley Samuel's Collection Viognier 2022